sinanates17/Huggeds-Mania-Spread-Wizard/README.md

   This application is **NOT** a problem detector.
 It's meant to provide general diagnostic information about the difficulties in a mapset to aid the modder in finding issues.
   Please read the documentation (scroll down).
 There are sliders and options whose functions aren't immediately clear.
 The documentation explains them.

   This application is still missing some end-usability features.
 For example, there's no beatmap search function yet.
 Once you select your songs folder, you're only given the 50 most recently modified beatmaps.
+The window scale also might not play well with all monitor resolutions.
 I hope to smoothen out these rough edges in the first few updates after release.

 ## Examples
 Here is a difficulty gap between two difficulties created by a big difference in jack usage: